Listen to this article here

-The directors of the “Tulsa Burning: The 1921 Race Massacre” documentary, that is set to air May 30th at 8pm ET on The HISTORY Channel, sat down with The Black Wall Street Times this past week to discuss the documentary before Centennial commemorations kick off.
+The directors of the “Tulsa Burning: The 1921 Race Massacre” documentary, which first aired on May 30th at 8 p.m.
+ET on The HISTORY Channel, sat down with The Black Wall Street Times over the summer to discuss the documentary before Centennial commemorations kick off.

 Directed by Peabody and Emmy-Award winner Stanley Nelson (“Freedom Riders”) and Peabody and duPont-Award winner Marco Williams (“Two Towns of Jasper”), the documentary commemorates the 100th anniversary of the horrific Tulsa Race Massacre of 1921, one of the worst acts of racial violence in American history, and calls attention to the previously ignored but necessary repair of a town once devastated.

 “One of the things that the film does really well, is that you understand what reparations means a little better,” said director Stanley Nelson.